kevelopment/nx-nestjs-react-starter/README.md

 ## Development server

-Run `nx serve my-app` for a dev server.
+Run `nx serve client` for a frontend dev server.
 Navigate to http://localhost:4200/.
+Run `nx serve api` for a backend dev server.
+Navigate to http://localhost:3333/api.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding